fumitoh/modelx/doc/source/tutorial.rst

 This tutorial aims to introduce core concepts and features of modelx, and demonstrate how to use modelx by going through some examples.

-This tutorial supplements the modelx reference, which is build from docstrings of the API functions and classes, and the reference should cover the detailed description of each API element, which may not be fully explained in this tutorial.
+This tutorial supplements modelx reference, which is build from docstrings of the API functions and classes.
+The reference should cover the details of each API element, which may not be fully explained in this tutorial.

 Typical workflow